Is Phishing Social Engineering?

 A phishing attack led to the theft of payment details for over 400,000 customers, causing severe reputational damage to the airline.

 Experience the power of comprehensive cybersecurity solutions with Keepnet.
 Empower your team and create a culture of security awareness within your organization.
 Don't simply react to threats; proactively prevent them with our robust tools and expert guidance.
-Click here to take the first step towards a more secure future by starting your free trial with Keepnet today.
+Use Keepnet's free phishing simulation as a first step towards a more secure future.

 Final Thoughts